shariq1989/cookbook/content/recipe/kedjenou.md

 #### What variations of kedjenou can I try?

 Chicken is most often used to make kedjenou, but you could try this same recipe with beef, lamb, goat, fish, and other seafood.
-Also, feel free to experiment some with the vegetables.
-The most common vegetables are tomato, onion, bell pepper, and eggplant.
-Other vegetables you could include are carrots, green onion, potatoes, and okra.
+Also, feel free to experiment some with vegetables.
+The most common vegetables used in kedjenou are tomato, onion, bell pepper, and eggplant.
+Other vegetables you can include are carrots, green onion, potatoes, and okra.

 Some popular variations of kedjenou include:
 * Kedjenou de poulet